-There are really TWO categories of performance-based learning objectives based on their purpose.
+There are at least two categories of performance-based learning objectives based on their purpose.
 One type of learning objective is for internal use—the design team, client and subject matter expert.
 The other type is for the audience members.
 If designers would write different learning objectives for each category, the world would be a better place.
-This is because internal learning objectives tend to be too technical and non-motivating for your eLearning audience.
+This is because internal learning objectives tend to be too technical and de-motivating for your eLearning audience.

 Writing Performance-based Learning Objectives

 In classical instructional design, the instructional designer starts with a clear overall instructional goal.
 From this, the designer performs an instructional analysis to determine the content and skills the learner requires to reach this goal.
 Using the analysis, the designer then writes performance-based learning objectives.
-Textbooks tell us that objectives must be measurable and must describe the learning outcome in three or four parts (some combine the audience with the behavior—see below):
+Textbooks tell us that objectives must be measurable and must describe the learning outcome in three or four parts (some combine the audience with the behavior).
+The following is known as the ABCD method.

-- Behavior that will demonstrate what the audience member has learned.
+- Behavior: What will the target audience member demonstrate.
+This should be measurable and observable.
 (Example: Dispense a pill with a medicine dispenser into the cat’s mouth)

-- Conditions in which this will be demonstrated.
+- Conditions: In what situation, context or condition will this will be demonstrated?
 (Example: Given a large, snarly cat)

 Putting this all together, here is an example of a four-part learning objective:

-Given a large, snarly cat, the cat owner will dispense a pill into the cat’s mouth with a medicine dispenser so that the cat swallows the pill.
+Given a large, snarly cat, the cat owner will dispense a pill into the cat’s mouth with a medicine dispenser so that the cat swallows the pill without scratching the owner.

 Dispense a pill into the cat’s mouth with a medicine dispenser.

-However you write your objectives is fine as long as you are developing solid and engaging eLearning products.
-Not all designers write learning objectives and instead use a content outline.
-Without them, you may lose the focus on performance.
+However you write your performance objectives is fine as long as you are developing solid and effective learning experiences.
+I don’t recommend skipping performance objectives altogether, because without them, you may lose the focus on performance.
+You may go down unintended paths that won’t lead to the original outcome.

 Purpose of Writing Internal Objectives